DennisSchweizer/YoutubeDownloader/readme.md

 This executable loads either videos or music from a provided link to a Youtube video.
 It uses the repos [YoutubeExplode by Tyrrrz](https://github.com/Tyrrrz/YoutubeExplode)) and wraps its functionalities in a GUI.

 ToDos:
-- [] implement pause button
 - [] refactor and try to merge functionalitites of parallel and sequential download
 - [] improve controls -> scaling windows
 - [] split GUI functions from basic functions
-- [] try to merge best audio file with best video file
 - [] improve progress evaluation if age restricted video is downloaded because it is much slower than larger unrestricted downloads
+- [] implement update mechanism
+- [] get media tags especially for music

 Done:
 - [x] make download asynchronuous